 - Increasing need for frequency, intensity, or variety of sexual experiences

-- Sex is used to regulate mood or in response to stress
+- Sex is used to regulate mood or emotions, or in response to stress

 The “other signs” by themselves are too subjective for diagnosis

 The inability to control, reduce, or stop sexual behavior is only a sign of sex addiction when the person recognizes that the behavior has negative consequences or is unacceptably dangerous.
 Similarly, excessive frequency and repetition of sexual behaviors, or excessive focus on sex, can only be signs of sex addiction when the individual recognizes the negative consequences or dangers because, otherwise, “excessive” is merely cultural and subjective.
 It’s also important to note that, for similar reasons, engaging in sexual behaviors that others find offensive or disturbing does not, per se, indicate sex addiction.